-This Short write-up is written by Harpreet Kaur pursuing BA.LL.B (Hons.) from Rayat College of Law.
+This Short write-up on Arbitral Award is written by Harpreet Kaur pursuing BA.LL.B (Hons.) from Rayat College of Law.

 - The Model Law, relied upon limited grounds for setting aside arbitral awards .The Arbitration and Conciliation Act, 1996 was enacted in consonance with the Model Law.